ironhack-labs/lab-javascript-memory-game/README.md

 ## Summary

 In this Learning Unit, you were able to separate the logic of the game from the logic of the user interaction.
-You used jQuery to listen to events and trigger the game.
+You used Javascript to listen to events and trigger the game.
 Also, learned a new useful shuffle algorithm.

 ## Extra Resources